samuellihn/obsidian-freeview/docs/Basis of a Subspace.md

 \right\}
 $$

-To find the basis of a column space given a matrix, find the pivot columns of the matrix in the echelon form (or the [[Row Reduced Echelon Form]] - those are the basis of the subset
+To find the basis of a column space given a matrix, find the pivot columns of the matrix in the echelon form (or the [[Reduced Echelon Form]] - those are the basis of the subset

 > We do this because the non-pivot columns in a matrix are redundant - they can be written as linear combinations of the pivot columns